 Having eaten lobster for a long time, have you ever thought of the amount of meat contained in a lobster?
-For what you may concern, a live lobster will yield up to 30% meat of its total weight.
+For what you may concern, the amount of meat in each types of lobster is different, but on average, a live lobster will yield up to 30% meat of its total weight.
 Obviously, the remaining 70% are made up of shell and waste.
 In addition, softer-shell has a lower proportion of meat per pound; because most of their body is water (after freshly molten).
 It is rare for any live lobster to yield less than 15 - 20% of its body weight.

 The lowest-yield but sweetest-tasting lobster is typically harvested during the summer.
 Most live lobster shipped to you require a hard-shell that ensures an average yield rate of 20 - 25% meat.
 Here is an estimated meat yield broken down by different parts of lobster.

 In specific, if you order a 1.25 lb live lobster, on average it will return about 0.25 - 0.3 lb of meat.

 Grading lobster is a way to determine its value and quality.
 When purchasing, this technique helps customers know how much meat is in a lobster as well as its quality.
 At any time of the year, lobsters are graded to remove the spoiled and weak ones.
 Specifically, the lower the grade is, the softer the shell and less hardier the lobster is.
 Lobsters that are undergoing molting normally have soft shells.
 These lobsters are generally weaker and yield fewer meat than hard-shell lobsters.